craftercms/docs/source/developers/content-type-page.rst

     templateModel.articles = articles

 There are two ways to bind a script/controller to a page/component.
 The first way, as we have seen is to put the script under Scripts->Pages or Scripts->Components, and name the script after the page or component type.
-We'll show the other way how to bind a script to a page/component in the next section :ref:`template-component`
+We'll show the other way how to bind a script to a page/component in the next section :ref:`content-type-component`

 To find out more about page and component scripts, please see :ref:`page-and-component-scripts`.